exasol/ai-lab/doc/user_guide/docker/docker-usage.md

 ```

 Please note
-* In this scenario you need to connect the AI-Lab to an Exasol database that is already up and running.
+* This is how you can start the AI-Lab if you are going to connect to an existing Exasol database.
 * The [following section](#enable-ai-lab-to-access-the-docker-daemon) shows how to enable the AI-Lab to start an instance of Exasol Docker-DB.
 * If you want to use a newer version of the AI-Lab then please delete Docker volumes created with older versions.